 The Airfield Gütersloh

 Due to its close proximity to the inner-German border RAF Gütersloh (ICAO code EDUO, since 1994 ETUO) was one of the most active and most approached airbase of over 70 military airfields and heliports in Germany.
 A huge amount of visiting aircraft, several Gütersloh based aircraft types and the proximity to exercise and low-level flying areas, but also to potential enemy areas in the state of defence secured this position until the end of the Cold War.
-In the year 1986 for example, over 58.000 aircraft movements were counted, this is equivalent of 160 a day, including the weekends.
+In the year 1986 for example, over 58.000 aircraft movementsmovements were counted - including the Gutersloh based units, this is equivalent of 160 a day, including the weekends.
+Since the end of 2013 the airfield is generally closed for all air traffic.

 Spotting Group Gütersloh (SG ETUO)